overclokk/stellissimo-text-box/readme.txt

 ﻿=== Stellissimo Text Box ===
 Contributors: Enea Overclokk
+Tags: textbox, text box
-Tags: stellissimo, stellissimo.biz, seo contest Requires at least: 2.7.0
+Requires at least: 2.7.0
-Tested up to: 3.4.2
+Tested up to: 4.1.0
-Stable tag: 1.1
+Stable tag: 1.1.1

 This plugin add a box to insert the text you want at the end of each article.